Mid-Career Research Award

 - There is one application cycle each year from which up to three recipients may be selected.

-- The application deadline will be 12:00 noon on the second Tuesday of February for awards in the following academic year, i.e. Tuesday, February 11, 2020 is the submission deadline for AY 2021 Mid-Career Research Awards.
+- The application deadline will be 12:00 noon on the first Friday of February for awards in the following academic year, i.e. Friday, February 5, 2021 is the submission deadline for AY 2022 Mid-Career Research Awards.

 - The application requires a letter of support from the department chair.
-Note that departments will normally absorb the course releases or cover the cost of replacement faculty.
+Departments will normally absorb the course releases or cover the cost of replacement faculty.
 A limited number of course replacements may be available, contingent on the Department's rationale and the availability of funding; chairs should indicate as part of the application whether or not they intend to request funds from the dean.

 - Complete the online application.
 Advance preparation of responses to some items is recommended (preview the application).